MicrosoftDocs/well-architected/well-architected/reliability/regions-availability-zones.md

 From a reliability perspective, if any part of the region experiences an outage then there's a chance that your workload might be impacted.
 If this happens, your solution might be unavailable, or your data could be lost.

 For highly latency-sensitive workloads, this approach might also result in lower performance.
 Your workload components might not be colocated in the same data center, and so you might observe some latency for intra-region traffic.
+Azure might also transparently move your service instances between availability zones, which might slightly affect the performance you see.
 However, this isn't a concern for most workloads.

 The single-region deployment model has the following effects on your architectural concerns: